XHPENS-FM

 XHPENS-FM is a radio station on 94.7 FM in Ensenada, Baja California, Mexico.
-It is owned by Multimedios Radio and carries its La Lupe variety hits format.
+It is owned by Multimedios Radio and carries its La Lupe Spanish adult hits format.

 History

 XHPENS was awarded in the IFT-4 radio auction of 2017 and came to air May 4, 2018, taking over the La Caliente grupera format from XHHC-FM 92.1.
 The original plan was to have the station carry the Classic format, but that changed prior to signing on.

 The station switched formats with XHHC and became La Lupe on November 4, 2020.